146 Years Ago

 “Don’t believe everything you hear in stories.”

 “I’m in no mood for games, is what I am,” Egil said.
-“You came to this tavern for me, didn’t you?
-Why?
+“Enough.
+I know you came here looking for me.
+Who are you?
 How did you know to expect me?”

-Surprise flashed across Devikra’s face – Egil thought it might be the first real emotion he’d seen from her.
-He could tell good acting from bad; this woman was good, but it was still acting.
+Surprise flickered across Devikra’s face – Egil thought it might be the first real emotion he’d seen from her.
+He knew good acting from bad; this woman was good, but it was still acting.

 “Why do you think that?” she asked.

-“You clearly had no interest in what the man at the bar was saying, earlier – either you were beside him because you knew him personally or because listening gave you an excuse to sit near the door, where you could watch people come in.
+“You had no interest in what the man at the bar was saying— either you sat beside him because you knew him personally or because listening gave you an excuse to be near the door, where you could watch people come in.
 You gave up all pretense of listening when you saw me, then waited just long enough to come over so you wouldn’t seem eager.”

-“Perhaps that’s because I find you attractive,” Devikra said, reaching across the table to cover Egil’s hand with her own.
-He pulled his back before she could, letting out a harsh laugh.
+“Maybe I just find you attractive,” Devikra said, reaching across the table to cover Egil’s hand with her own.
+He pulled his back before she could, letting out a short laugh.

 “I’m covered in dirt and blood.
 My clothing is torn.
 I haven’t slept under a roof in a week, and I’m sure it shows.
-I’m not so vain to believe someone like you would be interested in me like this.”
+I’m not so vain to believe someone like you would be interested in me like this.
+I also know for a fact I’m being actively hunted, so forgive me for being cautious.”

 Egil gestured at her clothes, fine and pristine.
 “I knew from the moment I saw you that you weren’t from this part of town.”
 He tipped his head to one side.
-“To come here at night, unarmed, wearing that…you must be stupid, confident, or very determined, and I don’t believe you’re stupid.
+“To come here at night, unarmed, wearing such bright colors…you must be stupid, confident, or very determined, and I don’t believe you’re stupid.

-“What’s more, you weren’t really surprised when I said my name; you knew who I was before you even asked.”
+“What’s more, you weren’t actually surprised when I said my name; you knew who I was before you even asked, didn’t you?”

 A furrow appeared between Egil’s brows as he considered this.
-“You’re not an Enforcer?”
+“You’re not an Enforcer, then?”

 Devikra snorted.
-“No. I don’t work for Unity and I’m not here to hurt you, so you can let go of that knife,” she said.
+“No. I don’t work for Unity and I’m not here to hurt you, so you can let go of that knife,” she said, completely sober.
 Her earlier slur must have been to hide her accent.
-Egil couldn’t place it, but it was old, precise.
+Egil couldn’t place it, but it was old.
+Very old.

 He grinned, lifting both hands above the table and holding them up so Devikra could see them empty.
-He felt more relaxed, now that the games were over.
+He relaxed now that the games were over.
 “Who are you really, then?” he asked.

 “Surely, you could hazard a guess.”